 SPSG works diligently to find the best ways to make an SPSG education affordable.
 Financing is not always easy, but it may be possible.
 Parents who want an SPSG education for their daughters are urged to consider available financial options.
 While the school expects families to take primary responsibility for the cost of their daughter’s education, SPSG is committed to helping qualified and deserving girls.

 The financial aid program at St. Paul's School for Girls enables qualified students to attend SPSG who would not have access to our community without financial assistance.
 Financial aid awards currently go to approximately 40% of the students.
 Financial need-based grants do not have to be repaid to the school.
 They range in size based on the family’s need and the availability of funds as the financial aid budget is limited.

-Applications for Financial Aid for the 2019-2020 school year are now being accepted and are due by December 14, 2018.
+Applications for Financial Aid for the 2020-2021 school year are now being accepted and are due by December 13, 2019.
 Applications should be completed online by going here.
-For more information, please or contact Rachel Bauder, Director of Financial Aid, 443-632-1030.
+For more information, please or contact Rachel Kincer, Director of Financial Aid, 443-632-1030.

 The Wagley Scholarship is a competitive merit-based scholarship, renewable annually, offered to one new, incoming ninth grade student.
 The award is named in honor of the school's second headmistress, Mary Frances Wagley.
 A full-tuition scholarship is awarded on the basis of exceptional scholastic merit.